TN Promise Application Deadline: November 1, 2018

 - The First MANDATORY meeting for ALL seniors is on Monday, October 15, at 10:00 am in the CHS Cafeteria.
 Seniors will receive the TN Promise Handbook.

-Due to the illness and weather related school closings across the state, TSAC has extended the deadline to submit the 2018-2019 Free Application for Federal Student Aid (FAFSA) for TN Promise eligibility to Friday, January 26, 2018.
+- The deadline to submit the 2018-2019 Free Application for Federal Student Aid (FAFSA) for TN Promise eligibility to Friday, February 1, 2019.